-EVIDENCE OF MEETING THE STANDARD The administrator hiring process includes a review of minimum qualifications and academic degrees, as well as search committees composed of faculty, classified staff, and administrators select and interview candidates [III.A.3_01].
+EVIDENCE OF MEETING THE STANDARD As part of the administrator hiring process, search committees composed of faculty, classified staff, and administrators review candidates' minimum qualifications and academic degrees.
+Committees also select and interview candidates [III.A.3_01].
 Instructional dean positions must have a master's degree and at least one year of administrative experience.
 Other administrator positions may require a bachelor's degree or master's degree for the minimum qualifications.
 Preferred qualifications may include additional years of experience and expertise [III.A.3_02].
-Additional guidance about duties and responsibilities are outlined in the Administrator's Handbook [III.A.3_03].
+Additional guidance about duties and responsibilities is outlined in the Administrator's Handbook [III.A.3_03].